 Okay, let’s just jump right in.

 When it comes to sleeping position, pretty much everyone either sleeps on their back, front, side – or a combination of all three.

-The type of mattress you buy can greatly affect the way you sleep, so it’s important to get the right mattress for your sleeping style.
+The type of mattress you sleep on, will greatly affect the way you sleep, so it’s important to get the right mattress for your sleeping style.
 If you’re a person who tends to sleep on their back most of the time, then you will need to consider the following:

 - People who sleep on their back will need more support than people who sleep on their side.
 So if you’re a back sleeper, you will probably be more comfortable with a slightly firmer mattress.